datacommonsorg/docsite/api/sheets/tutorials/sheets_latitude.md

  ![](/assets/images/sheets/tutorials/sheets_latitude_tutorial_2.png)

-## Step 2: Retrieving place names and DCIDs from Data Commons
+## Step 2: Retrieve place names and DCIDs from Data Commons
 Double-click on A1 in the chart and enter [`southamerica`](https://datacommons.org/browser/southamerica) (the DCID for the continent of South America).

 ![](/assets/images/sheets/tutorials/sheets_latitude_tutorial_3.png)